taulantxhakli/Red-Onion-Handbook/Linux/General/docker-compose.md

 ```

 > [!CAUTION]
 > Some docker files can be written to improperly handle data during updates.
-Make sure the docker file is from the developers of the program you are downloading to prevent corrup or complete loss of data.
+Make sure the docker file is from the developers of the program you are downloading to prevent corrupt or complete loss of data.